-Where the employee has provided fire extinguishers for employee use, the employer shall provide an educational program to familiarize employees on the principles and use of the extinguishers.
+Where the employer has provided fire extinguishers for employee use, the employer must provide an educational program to familiarize employees on the principles and use of the extinguishers.
 This educational program should be completed during the initial hiring and annually thereafter.

 Maintenance, Inspection and Testing